 Contrast Indian Burial Ground for when a site is actively haunted by a presence.

 - In Inuyasha, after the mortally-wounded bandit Onigumo sold his soul and his body to become Naraku, the spot where he formerly lay was left corrupted, and even fifty years later, nothing grows there, even as moss has overrun the rest of the cave.

-- Judge Dredd: After Judge Death briefly occupied a room in the Sylvia Plath block managed by the virtually blind and deaf Mrs. Gunderson, his evil presence left a psychic mark on the place.
-Murder and suicide rates increased until almost the whole block was abandoned.
+- Judge Dredd: While hiding out in the Mega-City following Necropolis, Judge Death briefly occupied a room in the Sylvia Plath block managed by the virtually blind and deaf Mrs. Gunderson.
+After he moved on, his evil presence left a psychic mark on the place, causing a homicide and suicide epidemic that led to virtually the entire block being abandoned.